Hillary Dawa Sherpa — Six Days Alone on Everest, Found Crawling to Base Camp (2026)

 The Six Days

 The fullest reconstruction comes from his family, through his nephew Kunga Sherpa, and from the outlets that cover the mountain.
 The night of May 29 he slept at Camp 3, his oxygen gone.
 On May 30 he reached Camp 2 and found it abandoned, with no food.
 On May 31 he made Camp 1.
 On June 1 he fell into a crevasse above Crampon Point in the Khumbu Icefall and stayed there roughly two and a half days, eating a few chocolates and coffee powder and chewing ice for water.
-What freed him was the Icefall doing what the Icefall does: a collapse wedged an ice block into the fissure, and the block made a staircase.
+What freed him was a collapse in the Icefall: an ice block was wedged into the fissure, and the block made a staircase.
 He climbed out — with a fractured right femur, by the family's account — and dragged himself down the glacier.
-The tellings wobble at the edges: one report has a pack of biscuits where the family has chocolates, and the family's reconstruction places the discovery on June 6 where the first reports say June 4.
-The coverage is a week old and still settling.

 At HAMS hospital in Kathmandu he was treated for severe dehydration and frostbite to his fingers and toes.
 His wife, Damu Sherpa, and his daughter, Mendo Lhamu Sherpa, met him there.
 The family had already begun traditional funeral rites for him.
 'He recognized me,' his daughter said, 'is good and speaks.'